srikur/srikur.github.io/content/posts/chip-8.md

 - Sound Timer: 8-bit value that controls the single beeping sound supported by CHIP-8, which is emitted whenever the sound timer is `0x02` or higher, and counts down like the Delay Timer.
 - Registers: These are 8-bit general-purpose registers that do the actual heavy lifting of the computation.
 They are labeled `V0` through `VF` (15 in hexadecimal), so we can emulate them using a one byte array of length 16.
 - Display: The display for the CHIP-8 is monochrome and is 64 x 32 pixels, which means that every pixel is either `0x00` or `0x01`.
 We can represent this as a 1-dimensional array.
 It would make sense for this to be in the `Emulator` class rather than the `CPU` class, but we'll need to modify it using instructions, so this makes life a little easier.

+Here's the CPU class definitions.
+You can ignore any of the variables I haven't explained yet for now.
+I'll cover them when we get to where they're actually used.

 ## The Instruction Set